Aymen-Tirchi/op-stack-deployer/README.md

 ```
 This script will run the op-node.

+- Run op-batcher
+Before running `op-batcher` make sure you fund your batcher address with at least 1 Goerli test ETH, to ensure that it can continue operating without running out of ETH for gas.

 ## Contributing

 Contributions to Op-Stack Deployer are welcome!
 If you have any issues or ideas for improvements, please open an issue or submit a pull request.